l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 l1x:x:1000:1000:Linux User,,,:/home/l1x:/usr/bin/fish
 ```

-Hopefully by now you have a working envirment.
+Hopefully, by now you have a working environment.
 I use a bigger drive for /data where I store all the development folders.

 ```bash
 l1x@alpine ~> mount | column -t | egrep '^/dev'